The fundamental theorem of arithmetic states that ever positive integer can be written uniquely as a product of primes

 return x[i], x[j]

-This page has a good explanation on how this algorithm will find $a$ and $b$ with a probability $~50%$ after $\sqrt{n}$ iterations, the algorithm above is not very helpful though since at the $k$ iteration we have to do $k - 1$ pairwise checks
+A simulation can find $a$ and $b$ with a probability $~50%$ after $\sqrt{n}$ iterations, the algorithm above is not very helpful though since at the $k$ iteration we have to do $k - 1$ pairwise checks

 Here’s another algorithm to pick random numbers, let $x$ be an integer in the range $[1, n - 1]$, a function that will generate a number in the range $[1, n - 1]$ based on a previous number is